creationix/nibs/README.md

 Another goal is for the format itself to be simple to understand and think about.
 The nibs-pair encoding is the same for all value types.
 The types are grouped into similar behavior.
 Anything complex is pushed out to userspace.

+## Superset of JSON

+Any value that can be encoded in JSON can also be encoded in nibs.
+In this way it's similar to msgpack and cbor format, but it's much faster to read since it doesn't require parsing the whole document first.

+There is also a [proposal to add a textual representation that is a superset of JSON](https://github.com/creationix/nibs/issues/3).
+This would make it even easier to integrate into systems that use JSON or need textual representations of data (like config files or documentation).

 # Format Specification

 All multi-byte numbers in this spec are assumed to be little-endian.